Sierra-Alpha/desert/readme.md

 when matapihi loads, I use wakahiki to load all the config, this is specified in the `kainga-bootstrap` file.
 But at this point you could load whatever startup and exit scripts you want to run by similarly hosting them on an url that `wget` can access from within the container.
-Similarily you could keep the bootstrap and exit scripts but just change the kainga-conf file to suit your needs, the next section on wakahiki details more about the kind of config.
+Similarly you could keep the bootstrap and exit scripts but just change the kainga-conf file to suit your needs, the next section on wakahiki details more about the kind of config.